sohel-sec/zomato_recommendation/README.md

 # Zomato Restaurant Recommendation System

+This project develops a restaurant recommendation system using the Zomato Bengaluru dataset.
+The goal is to provide personalized restaurant suggestions to users based on various factors, including restaurant attributes, user preferences, and potentially collaborative filtering techniques.

+## Project Overview

+The project involves the following key stages:

+1.  **Data Loading and Exploration**: Loading the Zomato dataset and performing initial exploration to understand its structure, content, and identify missing values.
+2.  **Exploratory Data Analysis (EDA)**: Visualizing key patterns and insights from the dataset, such as:
+    *   Top restaurant chains and their distribution.
+    *   Popular cuisines in Bengaluru.
+    *   Distribution of online ordering and table booking availability.
+    *   Distribution of restaurant ratings.
+    *   Most common restaurant types.
+    *   Distribution of approximate cost for two people.
+    *   Location-based patterns of restaurants.
+    *   Relationships between numerical variables like votes, ratings, and cost.
+3.  **Feature Engineering for Recommendation**: Preparing the data for building a recommendation system by:
+    *   Selecting relevant columns for recommendation.
+    *   Handling missing values in the selected columns.
+    *   Converting data types for numerical features.
+    *   Cleaning and standardizing text data.
+    *   Extracting features like the number of cuisines.
+    *   Applying TF-IDF vectorization to text features ('cuisines' and 'dish\_liked').
+    *   Scaling numerical features and encoding categorical features.
+    *   Creating a combined feature matrix for similarity calculations.
+4.  **Similarity Calculation**: Calculating similarity scores between restaurants using cosine similarity based on the engineered features.
+This similarity matrix is a core component for a content-based or hybrid recommendation system.
+5.  **Analyzing Reviews**: Extracting and analyzing restaurant reviews and ratings to understand the distribution of ratings from customer feedback.
+6.  **Wordcloud of Dishes Liked**: Generating wordclouds to visualize the most liked dishes for different cuisines, providing insights into popular food items.

+## Dataset

+The dataset used in this project is `zomato.csv`, containing information about restaurants in Bengaluru, India.

+## Key Findings from EDA

+*   "San Churro Cafe" and "New Prashanth Hotel" are among the top restaurant chains based on the number of outlets.
+*   North Indian, Chinese, and South Indian are the most popular cuisines.
+*   A majority of restaurants offer online ordering, while a smaller proportion provide table booking.
+*   Restaurant ratings are generally high, with a peak around 3.8 to 4.0.
+*   "Quick Bites" and "Casual Dining" are the most common restaurant types.
+*   Most restaurants have an approximate cost for two people in the lower to mid-ranges.
+*   Restaurants are clustered in certain areas of Bengaluru (e.g., Banashankari, Basavanagudi).
+*   There is a positive correlation between votes and ratings, and a weak positive correlation between cost and ratings.

+## Feature Engineering Details

+The following features were engineered for the recommendation system:

+*   **Numerical Features**: Scaled 'rate', 'votes', 'approx\_cost(for two people)', and 'num\_cuisines'.
+*   **Categorical Features**: One-Hot Encoded 'location' and 'rest\_type'.
+*   **Text Features**: TF-IDF vectors for 'cuisines' and 'dish\_liked'.

+These features were combined into a single sparse matrix, and cosine similarity was calculated to quantify the similarity between restaurants.

+## Usage

+The generated cosine similarity matrix can be used to recommend restaurants that are similar to a restaurant a user likes or has previously visited.
+Further development would involve building a recommendation function that takes a restaurant as input and returns a list of similar restaurants based on the calculated similarity scores.

+## Future Enhancements

+*   Implement a recommendation function based on the cosine similarity matrix.
+*   Explore other similarity metrics or recommendation algorithms (e.g., collaborative filtering).
+*   Incorporate natural language processing (NLP) techniques for more advanced analysis of reviews and dish descriptions.
+*   Build a user interface to interact with the recommendation system.
+*   Evaluate the performance of the recommendation system using appropriate metrics.

 ## Description
 Build a multi-input LSTM model that takes padded text sequences and other features to predict restaurant ratings and recommend similar restaurants.